 These include the handset, headphones, mic, AT-271 antenna/spring and a modified LS-454 external speaker, plus a CW key, all using the U-229 connectors.
 The RT (less 9 lb NiCad battery) weighs 10.8 pounds, not too bad for its capabilities.

-Note the Whip mount, below.
+Note the Whip mount, below right.
 They are apparently somewhat rare; people have been making DIY mounts for their pack sets.
 I was fortunate to get this one with the radio.

 A brief History/Speculation:

 I have found no online information about the PRC-174 development or specifically its deployment.
-Apparently all known examples are reportedly from Israeli surplus.
+Known examples are reportedly from Israeli surplus.
 Maybe not.
 There is a PRC-174@Groups.io user site on the Web that has some good current-user information posted.

-In the late 1970’s the U.S. needed an “Improved HF Radio” (IHFR), ostensibly to replace the AN/PRC-70 and 74.
-This need was met with the Hughes AN/PRC-104, a great, long-lived radio/system.
+In the late 1970’s the U.S. needed an “Improved HF Radio” (IHFR), ostensibly to replace the AN/PRC-70 and 74 manpacks.
+This need was eventually met with the Hughes AN/PRC-104, a great, long-lived radio/system.
 I don’t know what the contract competition was at the time.
 It reportedly included this radio, also from Hughes, and possibly what became the export PRC-515, designed by Collins Canada.

 I’m guessing that Hughes had a “company” model number during the competition much like the AN/PRC-74 which started out as the HC-162.
-The PRC-174 did not begin with AN/xyz as that designation goes to fielded “official” U.S. equipment with an associated NSN.
+The PRC-174 did not begin with AN/PRC-xyz as that AN/ designation goes to fielded “official” U.S. equipment with an associated NSN.

 So I further guess that Hughes named their IHFR “failure” as the PRC-174 for potential export.
 This to denote its father being the Hughes AN/PRC-74 which pre-dated it by about 15 years.
 (They are very different radios but with similar capabilities.)